 Before we start talking about different types of mobile testing, let's recall what testing is.

-Testing is the process of verifying that a product meets its stated requirements and actual functionality by observing how it works in artificially created situations and using a limited set of tests selected in a certain way.
+Mobile app testing is the process of verifying that an app meets its stated requirements and actual functionality by observing how it works in artificially created situations and using a limited set of tests selected in a certain way.

-In simple terms, this is a process of examining and testing an application with two main goals:
+In simple terms, this is a process of examining and testing mobile apps with two main goals:

 - Identify situations when the app behavior is incorrect;

 - Check that the app sufficiently meets the requirements and customer needs.

 Testing is an integral and essential part of app development.
 In a broad sense, testing is one of the quality control techniques that include:

 It is important to understand that testing includes testing itself and other actions related to the quality assurance process:

 - Development of test scenarios;